Shaishta-Anjum/My-LUNA/README.md

 - **OpenAI Integration:** Harnessing the power of OpenAI's GPT-3.5 Turbo model, Luna generates intelligent responses to user prompts and questions.

 - **Website and Application Launch:** Luna can open a range of websites (YouTube, Google, WhatsApp, etc.) and applications (Spotify, browsers, etc.) with simple voice commands.
+Just say "Open [Website/App Name]."
+For example, say "Open YouTube" to open YouTube.

-- **Music Playback:** Simply ask Luna to play music, and it will start playing a specified music file.
+- **Music Playback:** Simply ask Luna to "Play music", and it will start playing a specified music file.

 - **Time Announcement:** Wondering about the time?
 Luna can tell you the current time instantly.

 - **Dynamic Chat:** Engage in a flowing conversation with Luna, thanks to its dynamic chat capabilities that enable meaningful interactions.
+Moreover, if you seek comprehensive answers to your queries, simply initiate your question with the phrase "Using AI."

 - **Error Handling:** Luna is equipped with robust error handling to ensure smooth interactions, even in case of unexpected situations.